-The Seller shall send to the Buyer’s address i.e.: Polski Koncern Naftowy ORLEN S.A., ul.
+The Seller shall send to the Buyer’s address i.e.: ORLEN S.A., ul.
 Chemików 7, 09-411 Płock, an original of an appropriately issued invoice in an envelope marked as follows: “INVOICE” [“FAKTURA”].

 The Seller may send an appropriately issued invoice in an electronic form to the dedicated address in accordance with the “Agreement on sending invoices in an electronic form” (“Agreement”) in line with Appendix No. 7 to the Contract.
 This may take place after signing, by the Seller, 2 (two) copies of the attached “Agreement” and sending back to the Buyer’s address indicated in the Agreement, with the note: “Agreement on e-invoices” [“Porozumienie dot. e-faktur”].

-Invoices may be sent in an electronic form after receiving, by PKN ORLEN S.A., the Agreement signed by both Parties.
+Invoices may be sent in an electronic form after receiving, by ORLEN S.A., the Agreement signed by both Parties.

 A properly issued invoice, apart from statutory requirements, should contain the following data: